shackenberg/phow_caltech101.py/README.md

 - Spatial histograms as image descriptors
 - A homogeneous kernel map to transform a Chi2 support vector machine (SVM) into a linear one
 - Liblinear SVM (instead of the Pegasos SVM of the Matlab script)

+The code also works with other datasets if the images are organized like in the Calltech data set, where all images belonging to one class are in the same folder:

+    .
+    |-- path_to_folders_with_images
+    |    |-- class1
+    |    |-- class2
+    |    |-- class3
+    ...
+    |    └-- classN

 Requisite: